opensearch-project/opensearch-build/docker/release/README.md

 You need to run both script within the `opensearch-build/docker/release` folder.
 Running them within other path would cause the scripts to fail.

+The OpenSearch and OpenSearch-Dashboards Docker image is based on [AmazonLinux container images](https://github.com/amazonlinux/container-images) and sourced directly from the official [AmazonLinux ECR Repository](https://gallery.ecr.aws/amazonlinux/amazonlinux/) to get timely updates.

 #### Build single-arch image with these commands:
   * OpenSearch 1.0.0 x64: